Ace Durano

 Joseph Felix Mari "Ace" Hotchkiss Durano (born April 3, 1970) is a Filipino lawyer and politician serving as the provincial administrator of Cebu since 2025.
 He previously served as Secretary of Tourism and general manager of the Philippine Tourism Authority (PTA) in the administration of President Gloria Macapagal Arroyo.
 He also served twice as the representative of Cebu's fifth district: from 1998 to 2004 and from 2013 to 2016.

 Early life

-Durano was born to Ramon "Nito" Duterte Durano III, a former mayor of Danao, Cebu, who was also a second cousin of former president Rodrigo Duterte.
+Durano was born to Ramon "Nito" Duterte Durano III, a mayor of Danao, Cebu, who was also a second cousin of former president Rodrigo Duterte.

 Political career

 He also served twice as the Representative of Cebu's 5th congressional district: from 1998 to 2004 and from 2013 to 2016.

 He was one of the youngest to be elected representative to the 11th congress (1998-2001).
 He was an Assistant Majority Floor Leader and Vice Chairman of the Committee on Trade and Industry during that time.

 In the 2022 local elections, Durano challenged the incumbent governor Gwendolyn Garcia for the governorship of Cebu and lost.
 He ran alongside incumbent vice governor Hilario Davide III as his running mate.

 In 2025, Durano was appointed provincial administrator of Cebu by governor Pam Baricuatro.